 “Georgetown has the only lab to my knowledge that purifies all the different forms of this protein,” says Roepe.
 “The work that Hangbang Zhang and Ellen Howard in our group started back in 2000 to do this on the scale that is now possible was nothing short of heroic.”

-Roepe and his team are synthesizing this knowledge and find strong evidence to suggest the location of mutations in PfCRT that contribute to CQ and PPQ drug resistance.
+Roepe and his team are synthesizing this knowledge and finding strong evidence to suggest the location of mutations in PfCRT that contribute to CQ and PPQ drug resistance.
 Their research also suggests distinct mechanistic features that mediate resistance to CQ and PPQ.
-These data provide atomic- level insights into the molecular mechanism of this key determinant of antimalarial drug resistance.
+These data provide atomic-level insights into the molecular mechanism of this key determinant of antimalarial drug resistance.

 Approximately fifty percent of cases in Southeast Asia in which PPQ drugs were prescribed are not cured due to mutations in PfCRT.
 Previously, resistance to CQ drugs increased rapidly in the area, and appears to be related to PPQ resistance in unexpected ways.
 Roepe and his team are dedicated to continuing their research in the hopes of developing better drug therapy to counteract the effects of PfCRT mutations.

 “Roughly 500 million people get malaria every year, and of those who die from the disease, most are children,” says Roepe.
-“Most of these deaths can be attributed to drug resistant malaria.
+“Most of these deaths can be attributed to drug-resistant malaria.
 There are about 10 different malarial drugs currently in use, this protein is involved in resistance to half of them.
-We need to understand how this works to develop therapy that kills drug resistant malaria.”
+We need to understand how this works to develop a therapy that kills drug-resistant malaria.”

 -by Shelby Roller (G’19)